-- You’re feeling completely and utterly without any hope.
+- You feel completely without hope.

-- You’re no longer able to maintain a safe place to live or get enough food to eat.
+- You’re no longer able to maintain a safe place to live or to get enough food to eat.

 - You’re resorting more and more to drugs or alcohol just to get through the day.